wn-doolittle/caliper-spec/caliper.md

 ### 4.3 Transport

-Business requirements informed by industry best practices will determine the choice of transport protocol for Caliper [Sensor](#sensor) and [Endpoint](#endpoint) implementors.  _Note that the IMS Caliper certification suite currently requires implementors seeking certification to send data to the certification test [Endpoint](#endpoint) using HTTPS with a bearer token credential consistent with [RFC 6750](#rfc6750)._  Where an alternate transport protocol is preferred for performance or other considerations, it is recommended to add that support in addition to HTTP transport for maximum interoperability.
+Business requirements informed by industry best practices will determine the choice of transport protocol for Caliper [Sensor](#sensor) and [Endpoint](#endpoint) implementers.  _Note that the IMS Caliper certification suite currently requires implementers seeking certification to send data to the certification test [Endpoint](#endpoint) using HTTPS with a bearer token credential consistent with [RFC 6750](#rfc6750)._  Where an alternate transport protocol is preferred for performance or other considerations, it is recommended to add that support in addition to HTTP transport for maximum interoperability.

 Irrespective of the chosen transport protocol, each message sent by a [Sensor](#sensor) to a target [Endpoint](#endpoint) MUST consist of a single JSON representation of a Caliper [Envelope](#envelope).